These are all of the animals in our care currently. If you see a cutie that you're interested in, please contact us to set up a time to meet them!

 Adoptable Pets

-Seniors in Forever Foster
+Pets in Forever Foster

 Don't let this mean looking face fool you!
-Chatter is actually a super sweet butterball!
+Chatter is actually a super sweet butterball.

 Chatter is a senior kitty whose world was forever changed recently when his former mom passed away.
 She had cared for Chatter his whole life, all 14 years, and he had never known anything different.
 He is a little shy at first, but he does come around quickly!
 He's friendly and likes to be pet, and he has been very well behaved at the vet.
 The mean look is due to an old injury above his right eye that makes it look menacing.
 And his name is definitely appropriate, because he does like to talk to you!